kekse1/v3/docs/modules/README.md

 # Configuration

 ## css/
-I'm massively using CSS "Custom Properties", also for the most configuration.
+I'm massively using 'CSS Custom Properties', also for the most configuration.
 That's good. :)~ Some are located in the 'config{,.responsive}.css', other (less important ones) in the 'variables.css', the rest is spread over all the 'css/*.css'..

+It uses, btw, **my own** `...{get,set,has,*}Variable(..)` extensions (of 'js/extensions.js'), to handle these 'CSS Custom Properties', and also the 'css.parse()' etc. of 'js/css.js' (which is going to be re- written from scratch, very soon!).

 ## config.json
 This is the configuration which can't be integrated into css/.. mostly because the 'css.js' and 'extensions.js' first